shaguniitb/ath-hugo/content/research/articles/ribeiro-2021-migrations/index.md

 ---
-title: "Do Platform Migrations Harm the Effectiveness of Content Moderation?
+title: "Do Platform Migrations Compromise Content Moderation?
 Evidence from r/The_Donald and r/Incels"
 date: 2021-10-07
 research_type:
 - peer-reviewed-article